-All pupils access PE lessons at MVLC with physical well-being being seen as a priority.
-Lessons mostly take place off-site e.g. swimming, local sports centre.
+All pupils access PE lessons at our School with physical well-being being seen as a priority.
+Lessons mostly take place on the Multi-Use Games Area but some may also take place off-site e.g. swimming.
+We also offer PE as an option subject at KS4-5 for those pupils who would like to pursue a related qualification.